 Young children are most vulnerable to severe infection by malaria parasites, and in 2016, 300,000 died on the African continent from malaria before their fifth birthdays.
 Some of the current antimalarial lack pediatric formulations, and there is no vaccine available to prevent malaria.
 Antibiotics that specifically block protein synthesis have long been used to treat bacterial infections, and some have activity against translation in Plasmodium organelles.
-As an essential step toward the identification of novel treatments for malaria, we aim to target crucial factors involved in the first step of the parasite cytoplasmic protein synthesis – translation initiation, in which mRNAs are recruited to the ribosome.
-While some of the factors involved in translation initiation are conserved between mammalian cells and P. falciparum, some important factors appear to be missing in the parasite, suggesting the presence of additional factors that have yet to be identified.
-The ultimate goal is to identify a novel family of antiparasitic agents that disrupt protein-protein interaction during protein synthesis in the parasites, and that could be deployed as part of the armamentarium against malaria.
+The ultimate goal of our work is to identify a novel family of antiparasitic agents that disrupt protein-protein interaction during protein synthesis in the parasites, and that could be deployed as part of the armamentarium against malaria.